 Many recent consumer studies have shown that people are increasingly interested in buying from brands and companies whose mission and values align with their own.
 One value that intersects with the car wash and detailing business is water and sustainability.
 According to a survey conducted by CGS, 35% of consumers are willing to pay considerably more for eco-friendly services.

-Business Trends in Detailing
+Business Trends in the Auto Detailing Industry

 Types of Businesses